Azure/apiops/src/integration.tests2/ARCHITECTURE.md

 5. **Commit-based publish**: wipe APIM, re-populate with `TestState`, set up a git commit transitioning from `TestState` to `NextState`, publish using a commit ID, validate APIM reflects the state transition correctly.
 Note that the Git commit setup uses three steps:
     - Commit 1: `initialState`
     - Commit 2: `nextState`.
 This is the commit ID that will passed to the publisher.
     - Commit 3: `initialState` again.
-This ensures that the respects the specified commit ID.
+This ensures that the publisher respects the specified commit ID.
 Previous buggy iterations of the publisher used the latest commit ID instead of the specified one.

 ## Key types